YasminAwad/YasminAwad/README.md

 </body>

 # Hello✨
-I am a 23yo girl, currently attending the Master in Computer Science Engineering at the 'Politecnico di Milano' University.
-I got my Bachelor's degree in Computer Science Engineering in 2020 at the 'Università degli Studi di Firenze'.
+I am a 23yo girl, currently attending the Master's Degree in Computer Science Engineering at the 'Politecnico di Milano' University.
+I got my Bachelor's Degree in Computer Science Engineering in 2020 at the 'Università degli Studi di Firenze'.

-- 🔭 I’m currently working on my exams
+- 🔭 I’m currently working on my exams (__HELP__)
-- 🌱 I’m currently learning: 3D Graphics and Japanese language learning
+- 🌱 I’m currently learning: 3D Graphics and Japanese
 - 👯 I’m looking for Japanese learners!
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...